 Discover Insurance Sales Training with SOCO/®

 Trust is at an all-time low, making generating new business challenging.
-Not to mention that insurance sales advisors are now competing with technology, complex, intangible products and, of course – endless competitors.
+Not to mention that insurance sales advisors are now competing with technology, complex, intangible products, and endless competitors.

-That’s why SOCO’s Insurance Sales Training program equips participants with the vital application skills needed to identify opportunities in current customer accounts.
+That’s why SOCO’s Insurance Sales Training program equips participants with the vital application skills to identify current customer account opportunities.
 As well as generate new business and focus on high ROI activities such as upselling and cross-selling